 The CompBio group includes students and faculty from biology, computer science, and mathematics from Reed College, a liberal arts school in Portland, Oregon.
 It is led by Dr. Anna Ritz, a computer scientist and Associate Professor of Biology at Reed.

-Kathy Thompson ’20 – Computer Science major
+Kat Thompson ’20 – Computer Science Major

 The contributors of this blog are supported by different funding sources.
 Refer to Dr. Ritz’s website for more information.

 Collaborative Research Experience for Undergraduates (CREU)

 This blog grew out of a weekly journal as part of a collaborative REU with Dr. Derek Applewhite and students Alex King & Miriam Bern.
 The REU was sponsored by the Computing Research Association Committee on the Status of Women in Computing Research (CRA-W), in collaboration with the iAAMCS AYUR program.
 Both CREU and iAAMCS are funded by the National Science Foundation.

 M. J. Murdock Charitable Trust College Research Program for the Natural Sciences (2016-2019)

 This project supported undergraduate summer researchers to computationally study dysregulated signaling in colorectal cancer.

 Many projects fall under Dr. Ritz’s NSF grant Network-Based Signaling Pathway Analysis: Methods and Tools for Turning Theory into Practice.
 This project aims to expand network-based modeling to analyzing signaling pathways in disease and non-human systems.
 The grant also has a major aim that builds on hypergraph theory as an alternative representation to network-based methods.